bigos81/BetterNSTTS/README.md

 Sure, if those would be sensible exclusions I see on issue with that.

 # I have an idea on how to extend the add-on
-Great, either post a PR or contact me directly via GitHub.
+Great, either post a PR or contact me directly via GitHub or discord (https://discord.gg/SMPHz5CJRX).
 This includes adding new words for the add-on completness.

 # I'd like to thank you for this work
 Great!
 You can write me a nice private message or if you feel generous you can buy me a coffe using the button below.